 Management must now consider the mandates related to the ongoing economic, employee, and environmental viability of the firm (the triple bottom line).

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
 Topic: Current Issues in Operations and Supply Chain Management

-47. Sustainability is the ability to maintain profits in a system.
+46. Sustainability is the ability to maintain profits in a system.